HamedBabaei/LLMs4OL/README.md

 <div align="center">Figure 1: The LLMs4OL task paradigm is an end-to-end conceptual framework for learning ontologies in different knowledge domain </div>
 <br>

 Ontology Learning (OL) addresses the challenge of knowledge acquisition and representation in a variety of domains.
-Recent advances in NLP and the emergence of Large Language Models, which have shown a capability to be good at crystallizing knowledge and patterns from vast text sources, we introduced the **LLMs4OL: Large Language Models for Ontology Learning** paradigm as a empirical study of LLMs for automated construction of ontologies from various domains.
+Recent advances in NLP and the emergence of Large Language Models, which have shown a capability to be good at crystallizing knowledge and patterns from vast text sources, we introduced the **LLMs4OL: Large Language Models for Ontology Learning** paradigm as an empirical study of LLMs for automated construction of ontologies from various domains.
 The LLMs4OL paradigm tests *Does the capability of LLMs to capture intricate linguistic relationships translate effectively to OL, given that OL mainly relies on automatically extracting and structuring knowledge from natural language text?*.

 ### Table of Contents
 - [Repository Structure](#repository-structure)